hzionn/schic-clustering/Questions.md

 ## How others people deal with different size of cell matrices?

+How k-nn Minhash and LDA work on clustering scHi-C data?

 ## How to beat previous scHi-C clustering methods?

 > potential areas for improvement in clustering.